DE253/CaseStudy/README.md

 ## Moving Data to Curated container
 Mount the target container and write the updated DataFrame to ADLS in delta format using append mode.

+## Performing join operation to list active customers

+1. Load Partitioned Data

+Load files df1, df2, df3, df4 from the curated container into dataframes address_df, city_df, country_df , and customer_df respectively.

+2. Filter Active Customers and join the tables.
+Finally select the required columns and form a single table.

+3. Then save this in delta format in staging container.